 Principal payments on the Class B Notes will be subordinated in priority to the Class A Notes, as described in "Description of the Notes-Payments of Principal" in this prospectus.
 No principal will be payable on the Class B Notes until all principal of the Class A Notes has been paid in full.
-In addition, principal payments on the Class B Notes will be subordinated to payments of interest on the Class A Notes and the Class B Notes.
+In addition, principal payments on the Class B Notes will be subordinated to payments of interest on the Class A Notes.
 See "Description of the Notes-Payments of Principal" in this prospectus.

 Principal payments on the Class C Notes will be subordinated in priority to the Class A Notes and the Class B Notes, as described in "Description of the Notes-Payments of Principal" in this prospectus.
 No principal will be payable on the Class C Notes until all principal of the Class A Notes and the Class B Notes has been paid in full.
-In addition, principal payments on the Class C Notes will be subordinated to payments of interest on the Class A Notes and the Class B Notes.
+In addition, principal payments on the Class C Notes will be subordinated to payments of interest on the Class A Notes.
 See "Description of the Notes-Payments of Principal" in this prospectus.

-This subordination could result in reduced or delayed payments of principal of and interest on the Class B Notes and the Class C Notes.
+This subordination could result in reduced or delayed payments of principal on the Class B Notes and the Class C Notes.